makerdao/community/governance/parameter-docs/debt-ceiling.md

 The parameter can also be used to encourage diversification between vault types that are based on similar assets.
 For example, decreasing the Debt Ceiling on USDC-A could be used to shift stablecoin usage towards TUSD-A or PAX-A.

-The Debt Ceiling might also be lowered as an attempt to affect monetary policy, though in the past Maker Governance has preferred to use the stability fee to affect monetary policy.
+The Debt Ceiling might also be lowered as an attempt to affect monetary policy, though in the past Maker Governance has preferred to use the stability for this purpose.

 ## Considerations